-Lexington Car Accident Lawyers Serious About Winning
+Lexington, SC Car Accident Lawyers Serious About Winning

 Personal Injury Attorneys in A Class of Their Own

 Our Lexington car accident attorneys at Johnson + Johnson Attorneys at Law, know what to do.
-That’s because we know the area and have extensive experience handling complex car accident claims.
+That’s because we know the area and have extensive experience handling complex claims.
 Both of our attorneys – brothers Kevin and Steven Johnson – were born and raised in Lexington.
 As a result, we understand our community and welcome the opportunity to earn your trust.

 What you need to know about car accidents in Lexington, South Carolina

 Every car accident caused by another driver presents its own unique challenges.
 That’s why it’s important to have as much information as possible about your accident.
-Our website contains a wealth of information about car accidents caused by other drivers.
+Our website contains a wealth of information about crashes caused by other drivers.
 You can learn more about them by clicking on any of the links below:

 - Car Accident Causes